mahyuddin/pharostesbed/trunk/Proteus3/Traxxas/MCU/README.txt

  - EncoderTest: spins the wheel slowly while sending the encoder values over the serial port.
 Be sure to the rear wheels are elevated when running this!

+ - SpeedSteeringManualControl: allows user to manually control the speed via '+' and '-', and steering angle via '/' and '*' in serial console.

  - SteeringAngleManualControl: allows user to manually control the steering angle via '+' and '-' in serial console.

  - SteeringAngleSweep: sweeps the steering angle stopping at the limits and the center.